eeholmes/targets-bookdown/README.md

 # Targets + Bookdown

+**EQUATIONS WILL NOT WORK** This renders the chapters to markdown and equations (unless very simple) won't work.

 This is an attempt to use {targets} with {bookdown} to track the status of chapter and not re-run chapters each time the book needs to be rebuilt.
 At the book level, the dependencies are super simple, just checks if the chapter Rmd has changed.
 But for a specific chapter, you can have a separate {targets} pipeline that might be much more complex.
 Someone more clever than I could figure out how to have the base book level `_targets` depend on the chapter level `_targets` so if a chapter dependency changed (within say `chapters/chap3/`), the base `_targets.R` would figure that out and re-run `chapters/chap3/chap3.rmd`.

 Caching with {bookdown} often crashes it.
 Maybe this will work better.